 The Great Australia Day Breakfast is a company tradition dating back more than 50 years.
-Since 1994, it has been held in Queen's Hall, Parliament House in Victoria and each year a public figure presents guests at the breakfast with the Australia Day address.
+Each year a public figure presents guests at the breakfast with the Australia Day address.

 See below for a list of who has given the Australia Day address in previous years and links to read their address.

 2019 Lee Lin Chin, described as one of the greatest in the history of Australian broadcasting.

 What it means to be Australian.

 2018 Maryanne Diamond AO, internationally recognised for her work advocating for people with disabilities.
 The dignity of risk.
 (PDF 71KB)

 2017 The Hon Mr Ian Macfarlane, former Federal Resources and Energy Minister.
 Why I changed my mind about the date of when we should celebrate Australia Day.
 (PDF 197KB)

 2015 Ms Jennifer Westacott, Chief Executive of the Business Council of Australia.
 The state of business.
 (PDF 176KB)

 2014 Mr Nyunggai Warren Mundine, Executive Chairman of the Australian Indigenous Chamber of Commerce.
 What does reconciliation mean?
 (PDF 421KB)